Soil erosion: Mass movement

 Mass movement is the downward and outward movement of rock and sediments on a sloped surface, mainly due to the force of gravity.

 Mass movement is an important part of the erosional process, and is often the first stage in the breakdown and transport of weathered materials in mountainous areas.
 It moves material from higher elevations to lower elevations where other eroding agents such as streams and glaciers can then pick up the material and move it to even lower elevations.
 Mass-movement processes are always occurring continuously on all slopes; some mass-movement processes act very slowly; others occur very suddenly, often with disastrous results.
-Any perceptible down-slope movement of rock or sediment is often referred to in general terms as a landslide.
+Any perceptible downslope movement of rock or sediment is often referred to in general terms as a landslide.
 However, landslides can be classified in a much more detailed way that reflects the mechanisms responsible for the movement and the velocity at which the movement occurs.
 One of the visible topographical manifestations of a very slow form of such activity is a scree slope.

 Slumping happens on steep hillsides, occurring along distinct fracture zones, often within materials like clay that, once released, may move quite rapidly downhill.
 They will often show a spoon-shaped isostatic depression, in which the material has begun to slide downhill.
 In some cases, the slump is caused by water beneath the slope weakening it.
 In many cases it is simply the result of poor engineering along highways where it is a regular occurrence.

 Surface creep is the slow movement of soil and rock debris by gravity which is usually not perceptible except through extended observation.
 However, the term can also describe the rolling of dislodged soil particles 0.5 to 1.0 mm in diameter by wind along the soil surface.